provider image

 There are four types of MS, which are related to how your symptoms change over time:

-• Relapsing–remitting: This is the most common type of MS. People with this type of MS have attacks (lasting days or weeks) followed by periods of recovery.
+• Relapsing-remitting: This is the most common type of MS. People with this type of MS have attacks, which last days or weeks, followed by periods of recovery.

-• Secondary progressive MS: This is similar to relapsing–remitting, but with gradually poorer recovery between periods of attacks.
+• Secondary progressive MS: This is similar to relapsing-remitting, but with more limited recovery between periods of attacks.

-• Primary progressive MS: When you have this type of MS, your symptoms steadily get worse over time — with no recovery periods.
+• Primary progressive MS: With this type of MS, symptoms steadily get worse over time — with no recovery periods.

-We don’t know exactly what causes MS. But just like most autoimmune disorders, it’s possible that MS is caused by a combination of genes and environmental triggers
+The exact cause of multiple sclerosis is unknown.
+But like most autoimmune disorders, it’s likely that MS is caused by a combination of genes and environmental triggers

 • Women

-MS can cause many symptoms — and they are different for everyone.
+MS can cause many symptoms — and they’re different for everyone.
 This is because your symptoms depend on which parts of your brain and spinal cord are affected.

 Common symptoms include: